Vungle/simple-sentinel/README.md

 Will create the structure, and start the process of connecting.
 This object is an EventEmitter, and so events will be emitted when connections are done, and connections are available.

 `sentinels` is an Array of objects, each with connection info to a single redis-sentinel.
 These objects should contain:
 - `host` is the hostname to connect to.
-Default: localhost.
 - `port` is the port to connect to.
 Default: 26379.

 `config` is an optional object used to store other configuration details.
 If omitted (or otherwise falsey) then only default values will be used.
 This object can contain: